timdeschryver/timdeschryver.dev/content/blog/single-component-angular-modules-and-component-tests-go-hand-in-hand/index.md

 ## Conclusion

+While SCAMs have multiple positive features, the benefits that they give to Angular component tests is my favorite characteristic of a SCAM.
+From my experience, it's been an absolute joy to work with and I'm feeling more productive than before.

-By using SCAMs you don't need to keep the test setup up-to-date because each change to the component's production code is reflected in the test.
+By organizing your Angular building blocks into SCAMs you don't need to figure out which dependencies are required to keep the test setup up-to-date.
+With SCAMs each change to the component's production code is directly reflected in the test.

-With this practice, your tests become resilient to internal changes.
+If you follow this practice, your tests become resilient to internal changes and you can give your full focus to the new features.

 Happy testing!